uzairahmad19/order-management-system/README.md

-open order_management_system.pdf for explaination of the code
+open "ORDER MANAGEMENT SYSTEM.pdf" for explaination of the code